 - He is capable of jumping dozens, maybe hundreds of feat in the air.

 - The Tick is bulletproof.

 - He has a "drama power," which gives him the ability to make any situation more dramatic by his mere presence.

 - Though not necessarily a power, The Tick's battle-cry is said to baffle, or stun, his opponents.
 Before battle, he yells out, "SPOON!"

-The second television show was a live-action series.
-In it, The Tick and Arthur battled more everyday problems, like getting Tick an ID card or going to court.
+The second television show was a live-action series, where the Tick was portrayed by Patrick Warburton.
+In it, The Tick and Arthur battled more everyday problems, like getting Tick an ID card, or going to court.
 The two other main characters in the series were Batmanuel and Captain Liberty, characters not in the comics but also not in the cartoon (though similar to Die Fladermaus and American Maid).
 Tick rarely battled major villains, though he did do tangle with The Terror and The Red Scare.

 Both series change up the Tick's origin.
 The animated show has the Tick audition for his city assignment and the live action show has the Tick protecting the citizens frequenting a bus stop before he is tricked into leaving, in which he becomes the hero of his destination.